VaperEmpire/VaperEmpire/README.md

 Vape types at Vaper Empire include vape pens, vape mods, cig-a-likes, and pod vapes.
 E-juice can be purchased in bottles, pods, and carts.
 Value packs are available, helping customers save money when they order premium e-juice.
 Starter kits can be purchased with or without e-juice and include everything required for device operation.
 All vapes are covered by a limited manufacturer warranty.
 <br>
 <br>
 E-juice at Vaper Empire complies with the European Union's standards outlined in the <a href="https://health.ec.europa.eu/system/files/2016-11/dir_201440_en_0.pdf">TPD</a>.
 Flavours vary greatly and nicotine strength options are numerous.
+E-juice flavour categories include:
+<br>- Drink/soda
+<br>- Tobacco
+<br>- Mint/menthol
+<br>- Dessert
+<br>- Fruit
+<br>- Artisan

 <h3>Vape Reviews</h3>
 <a href="https://vapeforest.com/viggo-pod-vape-review/">VapeForest.com</a> called our Viggo Series pod system "one sweet vape."